danmartens/schema/README.md

 ### Transformers

 A Transformer is a function which accepts a Validator and returns a new Validator.
 Transformers can be used to normalize data before it is validated.
-For example, a transformer that converts a string to uppercase would have the following type signature:
+For example, a Transformer that converts a string to uppercase would have the following signature:

 ```typescript
 (Validator<string>) => Validator<string>
 ```

-The implementation for this Transformer would look something like this:
+The implementation for this `Transformer` would look something like this:

 ```typescript
 const uppercase = (validate: Validator<string>) => (value: unknown) => {